rach-solo/Blockchain/README.md

 	* Pre-fund your node accounts

-* Export network and copy to directory containing nodes
+* Export network and copy to directory containing nodes, and view it [!image][Screenshots/img1.PNG]

 * Initialize nodes with geth and network
 ```